-Plan Category Number of Ordinary Shares to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a)(1) Exerci Outstand eed Average ise Price of ling Options, is and Rights (b) Number of Ordinary Shares Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by shareholders 23,281,459 \$ 29.78(2) 17,256,680(3) Equity compensation plans not approved by shareholders Total 23,281,459 \$ 29.78(2) 17,256,680(3)
+Plan Category Number of Ordinary Shares to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a)(1) Exerci Outstand Warrant ed Average se Price of ling Options, s and Rights (b) Number of Ordinary Shares Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))

+(a)(1) (0) (c)

+Equity compensation plans approved by

+shareholders 23,281,459 \$ 29.78(2) 17,256,680(3)

+Equity compensation plans not approved by

+shareholders

+Total 23,281,459 \$ 29.78(2) 17,256,680(3)
-(1) Represents 22,296,148 shares subject to outstanding options and 1,525,311 shares that may be issued upon vesting of outstanding RSUs.

-(2) 1,525,311 shares issuable upon vesting of RSUs have been excluded from the calculation of the weighted average exercise price because they have no exercise price associated with them.

-(3) Reflects 8,053,805 shares available for grant under the 2009 Plan, including ordinary shares subject to outstanding awards under the Prior Plans that are cancelled, forfeited or lapse unexercised on or after July 27, 2009 (the date the 2009 Plan became effective), which shares become available for future issuance under the 2009 Plan, and 9,202,875shares available for issuance under the ESPP.
+- (1) Represents 22,296,148 shares subject to outstanding options and 1,525,311 shares that may be issued upon vesting of outstanding RSUs. - (2) 1,525,311 shares issuable upon vesting of RSUs have been excluded from the calculation of the weighted average exercise price because they have no exercise price associated with them. - (3) Reflects 8,053,805 shares available for grant under the 2009 Plan, including ordinary shares subject to outstanding awards under the Prior Plans that are cancelled, forfeited or lapse unexercised on or after July 27, 2009 (the date the 2009 Plan became effective), which shares become available for future issuance under the 2009 Plan, and 9,202,875shares available for issuance under the ESPP.
 The 2009 Plan incorporates an evergreen formula pursuant to which the aggregate number of shares reserved for issuance under the 2009 Plan increases on the first day each fiscal year, starting in Fiscal Year 2013.
 The amount of such increase is equal to the least of (a) 6 million shares, (b) 3% of the ordinary shares outstanding on the last day of the immediately preceding fiscal year and (c) such smaller number of shares as determined by our Board.
 In accordance with this formula, on November 4, 2013 (the first day of our Fiscal Year 2014), the maximum number of shares remaining available for future issuance under the 2009 Plan increased by 6,000,000, which is not reflected in the table.
-The ESPP also incorporates an evergreen formula pursuant to which the aggregate number of shares reserved for issuance under the 2013.
-The amount of such increase is equal to the least of (a) 2 million shares, (b) 1% of the ordinary shares outstanding on the last day of the immediately preceding fiscal year and (c) such smaller number of shares as evergreen formula pursuant to which the aggregate number of shares reserved for issuance under the 2009 Plan increased by 6,000,000, which is not reflected in the table.
 The ESPP also incorporates an evergreen formula pursuant to which the aggregate number of shares reserved for issuance under the ESPP increases on the first day each fiscal year, starting in Fiscal Year 2013.
-The amount of such increase is equal to the least of (a) 2 million shares, (b) 1% of the ordinary shares outstanding on the last day of the immediately preceding fiscal year and (c) such smaller number of shares as de
+The amount of such increase is equal to the least of (a) 2 million shares, (b) 1% of the ordinary shares outstanding on the last day of the immediately preceding fiscal year and (c) such smaller number of shares as determined by our Board.
+The Board determined not to increase the number of shares available for issuance under the ESPP for Fiscal Year 2014.